scaleway/serverless-examples/functions/triggers-nats/README.md

 ### Viewing function logs

-In your [Cockpit](https://console.scaleway.com/cockpit), you can access the logs from your queues and functions.
+In your [Cockpit](https://console.scaleway.com/cockpit), you can access the logs from your NATS topics and functions.

 Navigate from your Cockpit to Grafana, and find the `Serverless Functions Logs` dashboard.
 There you should see logs from your function, printing the body of the NATS message.